FateMurphy/rbf-svm-SSEindex-prediction/README.md

 #1.
 For Python
 ------
+(1)
 please enter your TUSHARE password or you can get a free account at https://waditu.com/document/1
-Of course, you can also try using only part of the data provided by this project.
+Of course, you can also try using only part of the data provided by this project:
+`index_SSE.csv` which is the same as the data from TUSHARE.
 ```python
 import tushare as ts #Python
 ts.set_token(#################################)# enter your ts password here
 ```

+(2)
 For cross-validation methods, this project uses some special methods, you can refer to this website
 http://www.zhengwenjie.net/tscv/
 There are many initial values that need to be set at SVR part: